AhmadJeddi/AhmadJeddi/README.md

 ## 👨‍💻 About Me

 - 🎓 Computer Engineering student
-- 💻 Interested in Front-end Development and Machine Learning
+- 💻 Building web applications and AI projects
-- 🧠 Currently improving my skills in modern web technologies and Python
+- 🧠 Exploring modern technologies and solving real-world problems
 - 🔬 Working on Deep Learning and Speech Emotion Recognition (SER)
 - 🌱 Always learning, experimenting, and building new projects
-- 🤝 Open to collaboration on interesting open-source and AI projects
+- 🤝 Open to collaboration on open-source software and AI projects

 ---